Strengthen your child’s reading progress with great IEP goals for reading fluency and reading decoding. Learn How:

-If you strengthen your child’s IEP goals for reading fluency or reading decoding, YOU will be able to determine if your child is making adequate yearly progress in reading.
-(You won’t have to rely on your school telling you nor worry about whether their reporting is accurate or not).
+Great goals will let YOU know if your child is making adequate yearly progress in reading.
+You’ll know if your child needs better, more, or different reading services if he’s not making progress.
+(You won’t have to rely on your school’s progress reporting or wonder if their reporting is accurate).

 Follow these three steps to write great IEP goals for your child: